– Prelude -F

 Montreal Gazette 4 June 1915, p.
 6

 This account of Aubers Ridge and Festubert is based on J. P. Harris, Douglas Haig and the First World War (Cambridge: Cambridge University Press, 2008), pp. 132 – 152.

 Iarocci, Shoestring Soldiers, pp. 202 – 224; Fetherstonaugh, Royal Montreal Regiment, pp. 52 – 57.
-For the phrase “between mutiny and obedience” and the most detailed account of agency by front line soldiers see Leonard V. Smith, Between Mutiny and Obedience the Case of the French Fifth Infantry Division during World War I (Princeton: Princeton University Press, 1994).
+For the phrase “between mutiny and obedience” and the most detailed account of agency by front line soldiers see Leonard V Smith, Between Mutiny and Obedience the Case of the French Fifth Infantry Division during World War I (Princeton: Princeton University Press, 1994).

 Montreal Standard 5 June 1915 p.
 28